CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 ## 1 • CORRUPTION CHECKS

 Each character has a corruption point total.
 This starts at zero, but certain cards will change this total during play.
 Only one corruption hazard may be played on a given character each turn.
+Normally, a character must tap to remove a corruption card.
+A character may attempt to remove a corruption card without tapping, at -3 to the roll.
+If this option is used, only one attempt to remove that corruption card may be made that turn.

 ### CORRUPTION CHECKS